-Seven Oaks is a working wine and fruit farm.
-We grow a range of white and red wine grapes in 55 hectares of vineyards, together with 4 hectares of peaches.
+Seven Oaks is a working wine farm.
+We grow a range of white and red wine grapes in 55 hectares of vineyards.
 The background to our name is a fascinating story of local history.

 Oom Fanie Le Roux, 86 years old and still going strong!
 He tells us that there used to be only 4 farms in the area between the Breede and Wagenbooms rivers.
 One of these was called Witteelse Boom, of 1434 Morgan, and had only grazing rights from the Dutch East India Company.
 Our origins date back to 1813 when Sir John Cradock announced that farms could be subdivided.
 Many subdivisions of Witelsboom, as the farm became known, took place.